iota-community/Shimmer-Governance/The Shimmer Governance Framework.md

 * Daily check the forum if new posts are submitted that are requested to become a phase 1, phase 2, or emergency proposal.
-* Check every newly submitted post in the [Shimmer Governance Proposals] Category if it fulfills the Proposal Acceptance Requirements for [phase 1](#proposal-acceptance-requirements-phase-1-21), [phase 2](#proposal-acceptance-requirements-phase-2-25), [phase 3](#proposal-acceptance-requirements-phase-3-30 or [emergency proposal](#acceptance-requirements-emergency-proposals-41).
+* Check every newly submitted post in the [Shimmer Governance Proposals] Category if it fulfills the Proposal Acceptance Requirements for [phase 1](#proposal-acceptance-requirements-phase-1-21), [phase 2](#proposal-acceptance-requirements-phase-2-25), or [emergency proposal](#acceptance-requirements-emergency-proposals-41).
 This includes checking all provided links in the post for correctness.
 * If all requirements are met, approve posts in the respective Forum subcategory and add the [unique identifier](#unique-identifier-45) number and the phase tag to the post.
 * Keep the [public Notion page](https://shimmergov.notion.site/18af77a6634f4d9d91b7c16d9f294fbd?v=dcd7703eac1e4dd3b5302bf533546cb3) that hosts the unique identifier numbers up to date.
 * Run the official [Shimmer governance Twitter account](https://twitter.com/ShimmerGov) and use it to inform the community about ongoing phase 2 and phase 3 decisions.